Eder Sarabia: Elche

 On 24 June 2024, Sarabia was named in charge of fellow second division side Elche CF, after agreeing to a one-year contract.
 The following 10 June, after achieving promotion to La Liga, he renewed his link until 2027.

 In the 2025–26 season, Sarabia led Elche to an unbeaten start through the first seven league matches, finishing September in fourth place.
-This run marked the best start to a season in the club’s history and earned him the LaLiga Coach of the Month award for September.
+This run marked the best start to a season in the club's history and earned him the LaLiga Coach of the Month award for September.

+On 27 May 2026, after avoiding relegation, Sarabia resigned from the Franjiverdes.

 Personal life

 Sarabia's father Manuel was also a footballer and a forward who played for Athletic Bilbao and CD Logroñés.